-8.30.130 - Requirement to abate illicit discharges.
+8.30.130 - Requirement to eliminate abate illicit/illegal discharges.

-Dischargers are required to promptly cease and desist discharging and abate any illicit discharge, including, as applicable, any of the following:
+The city shall require dDischargers are required to promptly cease and desist discharging and/or cleanup and abate any illicit/illegal discharge, including, as applicable, any of the following actions:

-- A. Every person for, any premises, who becomes aware of an illicit discharge, whether to the MS4, receiving water, or land surface, shall immediately cease the discharge, abate the discharge within seventy-two (72) hours, and prevent the occurrence of any future illicit discharges. - B. Abate high-risk discharges immediately. - C. Abate uncontrolled sources of pollutants within the period of time dictated by the city. - D. Abate the illicit discharge within the period of time dictated by the city.
+- (a)A. Every owner of, and/or responsible person for, any premises, who becomes aware of an illicit or illegal discharge from the site, whether to the MS4, receiving water, or land surface, shall immediately cease the discharge, eliminate abate the discharge within seventy-two (72) hours, and prevent the occurrence of any future illicit/illegal discharges. - (b)B. Cleanup Abate high-risk spills discharges as soon as possible immediately. - (c)C. Abate uncontrolled sources of pollutants that could pose an environmental threat within 30 days the period of time dictated by the city. - (d)D. Perform necessary clean-up work and bill the responsible party, if needed.
+Abate the illicit discharge within the period of time dictated by the city.
 Any discharger engaging in the discharge of pollutants shall abate and remediate the pollutant at their sole cost and expense.
-If not fully corrected within the time period stated by the city, any abatement and remediation costs incurred by the city shall be borne by the responsible person. - E. Where pollution problems persist, the city may order the cessation of activities until pollutant sources are effectively abated and controlled. - F. The city may notify the RWQCB of any illicit discharges or failure to abate and remediate any illicit discharges.
+If not fully corrected within the time period stated by the city, any abatement and remediation costs incurred by the city shall be borne by the responsible person. - (e)E. If necessary, wWhere pollution problems persist, the city may order the cessation of activities until pollutant sources are effectively abated and controlled. - (f) Require a new timeframe when all parties agree that cleanup abatement activities cannot be completed within the original timeframe, and notify the regional board in writing within five business days of the determination that the timeframe requires revision. - F. -The city may notify the RWQCB of any illicit discharges or failure to abate and remediate any illicit discharges.